-Chapter Number Subject PERG 13 Ref What firms may need to do How firms may notify us 5 Client Categorisation n/a You should be considering the possible impact of client categorisation changes on your existing permissions now.
-If you are satisfied that our proposed mapping of existing client types to the MiFID client categories meets your ongoing business needs for your MiFID business you need take no further action.
+Chapter Number Subject PERG 13 Ref What firms may need to do How firms may notify us 2 Client Categorisation n/a You should be considering the possible impact of client categorisation changes on your existing permissions now.
+If you are satisfied that our proposed mapping of existing client types to the MiFID VOP client categories meets your ongoing business needs for your MiFID business you need take no further action.
 If you need to make changes to your client categorisation in relation to your MiFID business you should submit a VOP application by 1 August 2007 to ensure that it is processed in time for 1 November 2007.
-You should also consider the effect of our client categorisation proposals in relation to non-MiFID business.
-If you wish to take advantage of the transitional regime for non-MiFID business until 1 July 2008, you may still need to apply for a VOP by 1 January 2008 if you plan to do non-MiFID business with new client categories that do not map to your existing permissions.
-We will keep you informed of future developments designed to reduce the need for firms to apply for changes to their client categorisations where possible.
-AOV m Article 3 MiFID exemption Q48 - 53 You should check whether you meet the conditions of the article 3 MiFID exemption (including having a requirement on your permission which prevents you from holding client money for the purposes of MiFID business).
+You should also consider the effect of our client categorisation proposals in relation to non-MiFID business. • If you wish to take advantage of the transitional regime for non-MiFID business until 1 July 2008, you may still need to apply for a VOP by 1 January 2008 if you plan to do non-MiFID business with new client categories that do not map to your existing permissions.We will keep you informed of future developments designed to reduce the need for firms to apply for changes to their client categorisations where possible. m Article 3 MiFID exemption Q48 - 53 You should check whether you meet the conditions of the article 3 MiFID exemption (including having a requirement on your permission which prevents you from holding client money for the purposes of MiFID business).
 If you do then you will be automatically exempt from MiFID's scope and need take no action.
 You may wish to check this by reviewing your firm's details on the FSA Register from 1 November 2007.
-If you are automatically out of MiFID's scope but wish to fall within its scope in order to benefit from the right to passport investment business on a branch basis, you need to notify us by submitting both a VOP and a passport application immediately.
-If you are automatically out of MiFID's scope but wish to fall within its scope in order to benefit from the right to passport investment business on a branch basis, you need to notify us by submitting both a VOP and a passport application immediately.
-If you are automatically out of MiFID's scope but wish to fall within its scope in order to exercise a cross-border services passport as of 1 November 2007, you should submit your VOP application by 1 July 2007.
-If you wish to opt into MiFID's scope in time for 1 November 2007, you need to take advantage of any passporting rights as of 1 November 2007, you need to apply for a VOP by 1 August 2007.
+If you are automatically out of MiFID's scope but wish to fall within its scope in order to benefit from the right to passport investment business on a branch basis, you need to notify us by submitting both a VOP and a passport asplication immediately5.
+If you are automatically out of MiFID's scope but wish to fall within its scope in order to exercise a cross-border services passport as of 1 November 2007, you should submit your VOP application by 1 July 20076.
+If you wish to opt into MiFID's scope in time for 1 November 2007, you need to apply for a VOP by 1 Auqust 2007.
 VOP & Passport notification

 This is because MiFID sets out a maximum time period for both home and host regulators to process a branch passporting notification, of five months, and a passport notification can only be processed once a firm possesses the correct authorisation (or Part IV permission for UK authorised firms).
 Hence if any VOP application is necessary then it must be processed first, giving rise to a more urgent time-frame if a firm is looking to operate the branch from 1 November 2007 or as soon as possible thereafter.
-S

 MiFID sets out a maximum time period for processing a cross border services passporting notification of one month.
-A passport notification can only be processed once a firm possesses the correct authorisation (or Part IV permission for UK authorised firms).
+A passport notification can only be processed for a firm possesses the correct authorisation for UK authorised firms).
 Hence any VOP application must be processed first and so the earlier suggested date for receipt of applications of 1 July 2007.